 Doak Campbell Stadium

 Over the past several years, Doak Campbell Stadium has undergone extensive stadium renovations.
-It is now home to the nation’s largest video board, standing nearly 63 feet tall in the north endzone.
 In the south end, the Champions Club offers a viewing and dining experience that rivals any stadium in the country.
 Stadium capacity now is just shy of 80,000.

 Dedicated on October 10, 2003, Fritz White's bronze statue "Unconquered" was designed to capture the indomitable spirit of the Seminole people and those who have adopted that spirit as a symbol for their university.
 The massive structure, including its granite-covered pedestal base, stands approximately 31 feet in the air and depicts a spear-brandishing Seminole astride a rearing horse.
 At sunset the night before each home game, the spear is ignited and burns until sunrise on the next morning after the game.